mdbergmann/cl-swbymabeweb/blogs/20200830---Web_applications_with_Common_Lisp.md

   "Tests the blog index route.")
 ```

 This just defines an empty test.
-The new thing here is <a href="https://github.com/Ferada/cl-mock/" class="link">cl-mock</a>.
+But we require a new library called <a href="https://github.com/Ferada/cl-mock/" class="link">cl-mock</a>.
 It is a mocking framework.

 Why do we need mocking here?
 Well, we want to use a collaborating component, the _controller_.
-But we'd want to defer the implementation of the _controller_ until it is due.
+But we'd want to defer the implementation of the _controller_ until it is necessary.
 That is not now.
 The mock allows us to define the interface to the _controller_ without having to implement it.
 This also allows us to stay focused on the routing and the _controller_ interface definition.
 We don't need to be distracted with any _controller_ implementation details.

 In order to get the test package compiled we have to _quickload_ two things, that is `snooze` and `cl-mock`.
 We also have to create the 'package-under-test' package.
 This can for now simply look like so (save as _src/routes.lisp_):